WalletScrutiny/WalletScrutinyCom/_android/io.wallet.md

 It consists of a QR code and a downloadable file, which you can choose: PDF or Zip.
 The file can be password protected with a 4-digit pin.

+Note that 4-digit pins are NOT a secure solution if the pin is still stored on their servers.

 ## Verdict

 This app is **self-custodial**, but the source code is **not verifiable**.